rujuldwivedi/rujuldwivedi/README.md

 <h2 align="center">About Me</h2>

 <p>
   I'm a curious soul navigating the vast realms of technology.
-I'm currently immersed in backend development and machine learning, merging my love for coding with the thrill of crafting intelligent algorithms.
+I'm currently immersed in software development and machine learning, merging my love for coding with the thrill of crafting intelligent algorithms.
 </p>